CagriCatik/Python/01_Python_Basics/10_Operators/README.md

 ```

 The `not` operator negates the result of the expression.
 It can be used to reverse the truth value of a condition.

-## Conclusion

-These examples cover the basic usage of logical operators in Python.
-As you progress through the course, you'll encounter more scenarios where these operators become valuable.

-Feel free to explore and modify the examples to deepen your understanding of logical operators in Python.
-If you have any questions or need further clarification, don't hesitate to reach out.
-Happy coding!